Thank you to Birds Eye for sponsoring this post.

 - 1 package Birds Eye Recipe Ready Broccoli Stir Fry

-- Open frozen veggies and spread out on a cookie sheet to thaw a bit.
-Don't worry if they are not completely thawed by the time you are ready to bake your pizzas.
-They will cook just fine.
+- Remove veggies from freezer and empty onto a cookie sheet or large plate to thaw a bit.
+If they are not completely thawed by the time you bake the pizzas, don't worry, they will cook just fine in the oven.

 I was selected for this opportunity as a member of Clever Girls Collective and the content and opinions expressed here are all my own.